By Charles Bausman

 This time, curious, I went online, searched for “testosterone” and got bids from two companies in Florida.
 (From what I hear, there are male-focused “anti-aging” clinics on nearly every street corner in Florida.)

 Anyway – I had to fill out an online questionnaire and send the company my blood tests.
 An actual doctor prescribed me the synthetic testosterone (so it’s legal), and with their “package” also included was some B12, some other concoction and a pill they wanted me to take every week.
-I inject my butt with 1ML of synthetic testosterone once a week (it’s easier than you thing).
+I inject my butt with 1ML of synthetic testosterone once a week (it’s easier than you think).
 My understanding is that this isn’t a very high dose.

 The entire packet cost me $1,000, which I assume is fairly expensive, and lasts for about 4 months.